Healthy Homes Assessment Glenside

 Glenside Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Glenside and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Glenside and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their conformance with the Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records of their conformance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes